memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 1) List all the heroes that have "SPIDER" in their name

 If you take a peek at the Hero nodes, you'll find that their names, while accurate in most cases, can be a bit mangled.
-For example, Hulk/Bruce Banner is represented as "HULK III/BRUCE BANNE".
 We didn't have time to check and update all the names that were already present.
 We swear!
 Super-busy!
 But, no worries, we'll show you how to get a list of potential heroes you might be looking for.
 One of the most flexible ways is to use regex matching (represented by the regex-matching operator "=~").

 ```opencypher